about Habitat for Humanity Greater Ottawa

 We partner with working families living in Greater Ottawa to help them build and buy their own decent, affordable home through a unique affordable homeownership solution.

-Habitat for Humanity Greater Ottawa (Habitat GO) brings communities together to help families build stability, strength and independence through affordable homeownership.
+Habitat for Humanity brings communities together to help families build strength, stability and self-reliance through affordable homeownership.

 - All people should have access to safe, decent and affordable housing.